TaliaMarine/kustomize-fzf/README.md

 # kustomize-fzf

-Interactively filter Kubernetes YAML manifests with the power of `fzf`.
+Interactively filter Kubernetes YAML manifests outputed by Kustomize with the power of `fzf`.

 Intended usage is to combine with kustomize like:
 ```